simonbkz/generalization-of-network-modules/README.md

-# On the Specialization of Neural Modules
+# On the Generalization of module Neural Modules in Composite architecture
-#### Devon Jarvis, Richard Klein, Benjamin Rosman and Andrew M. Saxe
+#### Simon adaptation of work done by Devon Jarvis, Richard Klein, Benjamin Rosman and Andrew M. Saxe
 <div align="center">
 <img src="https://github.com/raillab/specialization_of_neural_modules/blob/main/mouse.png" alt="Cartoon of a mouse in a maze" width="250" height="250"></img>
 </div>

-Code repository for reproducing the epxeriments from the paper: "On the Specialization of Neural Modules"
+Code repository for reproducing the experiments from the paper: "On the Generalization of module Neural Modules in Compositional architecture"
+## New Work
+To reporoduce the Relu network results from the paper, run: "source run.sh".
+To install necessary packages, use: pip install -r requirements.txt.
+## Old Work

 To reproduce the linear network results from the paper run: "source run.sh".
 The version of python used is: Python 3.7.3.
 A requirements.txt file is included with the packages and versions needed to run the code.